waigo/waigo/docs/guide.md

 can be found under the `support/middleware` path.
 Additional middleware provided by your app and/or plugins should also sit under this path.

-A middleware module file is expected to export a 'constructor' function which, when called will returns a generator function to add to the Koa middleware layer.
+A middleware module file is expected to export an "initializer" function which, when called will returns a generator function to add to the Koa middleware layer.
 For example: